 - Vegan Pasta Dishes: Try it on plain pasta or a creamy Alfredo made with cashews.
 Gremolata provides so much flavor and freshness.

-- Grain Bowls: Sprinkle some over quinoa or farro bowls with veggies and legumes.
+- Grain Bowls: Sprinkle some over quinoa or a farro bowl like Fall Farro Salad with Roasted Butternut Squash and Apples.

 - Cauliflower Steak: Elevate your pan-seared or oven-roasted cauliflower steaks with a generous topping.

-- Hummus or Dips: A layer of gremolata on top of a bowl of hummus or baba ganoush is delicious and looks fancy for gatherings.
+- Hummus or Dips: A layer of gremolata on top of a bowl of hummus like High-Protein Low-Carb Lupini Bean Hummus or baba ganoush is delicious and looks fancy for gatherings.

-- Vegan Pizza: While not traditional, sprinkling gremolata on a fresh-out-of-the-oven vegan pizza can add an extra layer of deliciousness.
+- Vegan Pizza: While not traditional, sprinkling gremolata on a fresh-out-of-the-oven vegan pizza like Pear and Pistachio Pesto Pizza or 100% Biga Neapolitan Pizza.

 Variations